barebox/barebox/Documentation/user/booting-linux.rst

 It follows another philosophy than the :ref:`boot_entries`.
 With Boot Entries booting is completely configured in the bootloader.
-Bootloader Spec Entries on the other hand the boot entries are on a boot medium.
-This gives a boot medium the possibility to describe where a Kernel is and what parameters it needs.
+Bootloader Spec Entries on the other hand are part of the boot medium.
+This gives a boot medium the possibility to describe where a kernel is located and which parameters are needed to boot it.

-All Bootloader Spec Entries are in a partition on the boot medium under ``/loader/entries/*.conf``.
-In the Bootloader Spec a boot medium has a dedicated partition to use for boot entries. barebox is less strict, it accepts Bootloader Spec Entries on every partition barebox can read.
+All Bootloader Spec Entries are located in a partition on the boot medium under ``/loader/entries/*.conf``.
+According to the Bootloader Spec, a boot medium has to use a dedicated partition for boot entries. barebox is less strict, it accepts Bootloader Spec Entries on every partition that barebox can read.

 A Bootloader Spec Entry consists of key value pairs::